Making Life at Home Beautiful

 So Are You Ready for Some Real World Pool Pricing

-We had some unusual price increases in 2018 and the 2019 increases are coming out now.
+We had some unusual price increases in 2018 and the 2019 increases are out now.

-So when all of the “normally” required pool equipment, plumbing and electrical runs and some of the options that most people are not willing to go without, the pools we build will start at about $32,000.
+So when all of the “normally” required pool equipment, plumbing and electrical runs and some of the options that most people are not willing to go without, the pools we build will start at about $29,000 if very few extras are required.
 Of course the cost can climb quickly with certain items.
-A spa will add $8 – 10k or more, for example if it is raised out of the ground above the pool elevation, the material chosen for the outside walls, coping type etc. Waterfalls, slides, diving boards, raised walls and steps along the back of the pool and other things can raise the cost by up to a few thousand dollars each after the added construction, components, plumbing or electrical runs if required, are added to the pool.
+A spa will add $8 – 10k and can be much more based on if it is raised out of the ground above the pool elevation, the material chosen for the outside walls, coping type etc. Waterfalls, slides, diving boards, raised walls and steps along the back of the pool and other things can raise the cost by up to a few thousand dollars each after the added construction, components, plumbing or electrical runs if required, are added to the pool.

 Most people understand that you have to pay for the things you want.
-When you do see a “NC (no charge) on a cost breakdown for thousands of dollars just pretend you’re at the car dealership because there just is not that kind of profit in pools to be giving away thousands of dollars at NC.
+When you do see a “NC (no charge) on a cost breakdown for thousands of dollars just pretend you’re at the car dealership because there is just not that kind of profit in pools to be giving away thousands of dollars at NC.
 If for example you do see a quote with glass beads (from China) being used instead of pebble for your pool interior finish and it shows a value of $3000 just know that a pallet of glass beads is not a $3000 value.
 And that is the reason no builder doing your pool with real natural pebble is going to try to match that.
+There’s more but you’re probably glazed over by now . . .

 A Note About Your Pool Project Budget

 Many people come to the table to discuss a pool project and state that they do not already have a budget.
 Sometimes they really do not.
 Many times they are afraid to disclose the amount.
 They are afraid the pool salesman will try to spend all of the money on the table.
 Rest assured it is usually the complete opposite.
 What a good sales person is doing is trying not to design more pool than you can afford or are willing to pay for.
 That is for their sake and yours.
-If your budget is known then a pool can be designed to fit or not exceed that budget amount.
-It’s never fun to have to begin yanking features from a design or shrinking pool or decking square footage in order to make a pool fit a previously “unknown budget” Because once the project price is on the table people all of a sudden know what they do not want to spend.
+If your budget is known then a pool can be designed to fit or not exceed that budget amount if the budget is reasonable for the things desired.
+It’s never fun to have to begin yanking features from a design or shrinking pool or decking square footage in order to make a pool fit a previously “unknown budget” because once the project price is on the table people all of a sudden know what they do not want to spend.

 Also when you begin to shop for your pool builder beware of asking what the average pool will cost.
-You will get sometimes unrealistic numbers as they are afraid of scaring you away.
+You will get sometimes unrealistic numbers as they are afraid of scaring you away so you will probably get that “base pool” price.
 Also the number has big variables.
 To give you too high a number runs you off and if you are given a low number (base pool) that is not realistic to your specific project you can be confused or disappointed when an accurate cost has been calculated based on spending the time required to determine what the actual project costs are going to be.

-We can hold a pool to any realistic number once we know exactly what you want to build.
+We can hold a pool to any realistic number once we know exactly what you want to build and are willing to spend.
 You may not always end up with all of the items or features that you were originally hoping for if you did not begin with a realistic idea of those costs.
 Once we have all of the project variables listed an accurate cost will be calculated and that number will not change for any reason other than for any changes that you might want to make before or during construction.

-ONE PROCESS THAT WORKS: Many times we will actually begin by determining after some conversation everything that you are hoping to do and we add up the cost to do it all before ever putting the plan on paper because the design is the easy part once we settle on all that you want to do but may very well have to be redone if the cost for everything comes in too high.
+ONE PROCESS THAT SOME PEOPLE APPRECIATE: Many times we will actually begin by determining after some conversation everything that you are hoping to do and we add up the cost to do it all before ever putting the plan on paper because the design is the easy part once we settle on all that you want to do but may very well have to be redone if the cost for everything comes in too high.
 Sometimes this means running your finance application through to see what you are going to qualify for as part of the process.
-The same as a pre-approved loan when shopping for a house.
+It’s the same as a pre-approved loan when shopping for a house.
+Our Lenders can do that for you very easily and quickly and it is sometimes a great place to begin this process if you are going to be taking advantage of the Financing Options that we have available.

-This process can still be very helpful even if you are going to pay cash because I have put lots of work into plans as high as $100k+ but with unrealistic expectations of getting that cost down under $90k with just way too many bells and whistles and massive square feet trying to go into the project.
-If you want a lot of crazy things in your pool you just have to have your check book ready =O
+This process, pricing before designing, can be very helpful even if you are going to pay cash.
+I have put lots of work into plans as high as $100k or more but with a customers unrealistic expectations of real world cost and just way too many bells and whistles and too much pool and decking trying to go into the project for the money.

 Many of you will have Cash or Financing ready to go but if you would like to take advantage of the